Erfanh1995/GraphSamplingToolkit/README.md

 `<solution_name>` name of the reconstructed map in `<data_folder>/<dataset_name>/algorithm` directory

 The `<mode>` string will be used to determine which computations to do.
 Each of the following computations corresponds with a letter:
-- Computing sampling starting points/finding connected components: `L`
+- Computing sampling starting points/finding connected components on the input graphs: `L`
-- Comparing map against ground-truth/map1 against map2: `C`
+- Comparing reconstructed map against ground-truth/map1 against map2: `C`
-- Evaluating results/statistics: `R`
+- Evaluating and printing results/statistics: `R`

-Each of these steps creates a file in evals directory in `<dataset_name>` so for instance if you have previously used `L` on two maps you can skip it in the future computations for said two maps.
+Each of these steps creates a file in `evals` folder in `<dataset_name>` directory so for instance if you have previously used `L` on two maps you can skip it in the future computations for said two maps.

 Your input maps have to be in the same coordinate system.
 Please take a look at the example input files.
 ***input files must be in Lon Lat format***